hiroaki/maps.gpx/README.md

 # GPX Casual Viewer v3

-GPX Casual Viewer is a small framework of JavaScript to overlay GPX file on Google Maps.
+GPX Casual Viewer is a small framework of JavaScript to overlay GPX on Google Maps embedded HTML page.

 ## Usage